hpc2n/softwareaccounting/docs/logging.md

 # Logging

-Logging can be specified on three(3) different places and are picked up in this order (first match).
+Logging can be specified on three different places and are picked up in this order using the first match.

-* Command line
+1. Command line options.
-* part specific block in config file.
+2. Program block in the configuration file.
-* *common* block in config file.
+3. *common* block in the configuration file.

-# Command line

-## --logfile=<filename>
+## Logfile

-If set a logfile will be created at <filename>.
+Set this to the name of the file where logs should be written.

 The logfile have substitions ''%(jobid)s'' and ''%(node)s'' to create more unique names (only on sams-collector).

-Logfile can also be set via the configuration file.
-If provided on command line the command line option will be used.

-## --loglevel=
+## Loglevel

-Sets the loglevel for the logfile.

-Loglevel can also be set via the configuration file.
-If provided on command line the command line option will be used.
+Set this to the level of logging that should be written to the log file.

 Available options: CRITICAL, ERROR, WARNING, INFO, DEBUG

 Default: ERROR

-# Part specifik part in configuration

-## logfile

-If set a logfile will be created.

-The logfile have substitions ''%(jobid)s'' and ''%(node)s'' to create more unique names.

-Logfile can also be set via the command line.
-If provided on command line the command line option will be used.

-## loglevel

-Sets the loglevel for the logfile.

-Loglevel can also be set via the command line.
-If provided on command line the command line option will be used.

-Available options: CRITICAL, ERROR, WARNING, INFO, DEBUG

-Default: ERROR

-# common part in configuration

-Same as the part specifik part.

-# Configuration Example
+## Example

 In this example the sams-collector will use the sams-collector.NNNN.NODE.log file on loglevel ERROR and all other will use the sams-common.log file on loglevel INFO if they use the same config file.

 ```
 ---